pmbittner/Studiengangskonfigurator/ReadMe.md

    - Management von Informationssicherheit (5 CP)
    - Betriebssystemsicherheit (5 CP)

-If this branch is chosen the configuration will not become valid as long as these two constraints are not fulfilled.
+If this branch is chosen, "Seminar IT‐Sicherheit" and "Masterarbeit IT‐Sicherheit" will be selected automatically, as these are mandatory.
+Additionally, you have to choose subjects from the compulsory elective pool such that at least 35 credit points are reached.

 Thus, you can choose any subjects you are interested in or might already have attended and see if you could graduate in the branch you desire.

 ### Limitations

 Currently, not all branches of study are supported.
 Suppored are:
   + Big Data Management
   + IT-Security